 The hearing officer shall be the chair of the hearing panel and shall be a person with training in the law appointed by the Provost for a three-year term, subject to reappointment.
 The term shall begin on September 1, and end August 31.
+If possible, a hearing officer shall preside in a case(s) that extends beyond the hearing officer's service until the case is concluded.
+Similarly, the hearing panel members shall be asked to continue on cases that extend beyond their terms of service whenever feasible.
 The hearing officer shall establish a written set of procedures for the conduct of HCCCAB hearings, which is consistent with the policies enumerated in Article I, Section 7 of the UKCSC.
 The hearing officer shall convene and preside at all meetings of the hearing panel, but does not vote as a member of the hearing panel except to cast a tie-breaking vote.
 All questions of the law, either substantive or procedural, and all procedural questions shall be addressed to and ruled upon by the hearing officer.

+The student appellant may request that any member of a hearing panel be disqualified on the ground of personal bias.
+The hearing officer shall make the determination either to retain or to disqualify the member.
 The hearing officer shall have the authority to exclude any hearing panel member whom the hearing officer determines has a conflict of interest or the appearance of a conflict of interest with a case.